How the IRS is trying to make tax filing day easier

 While the 2023 filing season is being marked by service improvements, bigger changes in tax enforcement and administrative design lie ahead.

-Tax attorneys are paying attention to the idea that the IRS is becoming more centralized in the way it handles data and makes decisions related to enforcement.
+Tax attorneys are paying attention to the idea that the IRS is becoming more centralized in how it handles data and makes decisions related to enforcement.

 “I’m struck that the pendulum is swinging back to centralized planning.
 This has been the trend in certain areas … but it hasn’t been so plainly stated.
 Audit priorities will be dictated centrally, based on data analytics … and the field agents will merely be conduits of the wisdom descending from Washington,” Rob Kovacev, an attorney with law firm Miller & Chevalier, said, noting that the term “analytics” appears 149 times in the IRS’s new operating plan.